freebasic/fbc/doc/fbchkdoc/readme.txt

     Extract them from the cache directory to the sample directory:
     $ ./samps extract @PageIndex.txt

-    Note: SVN commands to add files or set properties are not automatically issued, so remember to 'svn add' any new samples.
+    Note: GIT commands to add files or set properties are not automatically issued, so remember to 'git add' any new samples.

-    Check for deleted samples, and use 'svn rm' to get rid of them:
+    Check for deleted samples, and use 'git rm' to get rid of them:
     $ ./samps checkex

     Most of the time you should assume that the wiki has the most up to date